Monday, September 15, 2025

 Sharon Ledwith

 is the author of the middle-grade/young adult time travel adventure series, THE LAST TIMEKEEPERS, and the award-winning teen psychic mystery series, MYSTERIOUS TALES FROM FAIRY FALLS.
 When not writing, reading, researching, or revising, she enjoys anything arcane, ancient mysteries, and single malt scotch.
-Sharon lives a serene, yet busy life in a southern tourist region of Ontario, Canada, with her spoiled hubby and is happy to spend many hours with her amazing grandson.
+Sharon lives a serene, yet busy life in a southern tourist region of Ontario, Canada, with her spoiled hubby, and two shiny red e-bikes.

 Learn more about Sharon Ledwith on her WEBSITE and BLOG.
 Look up her AMAZON AUTHOR page for a list of current books.
 Stay connected on FACEBOOK, TWITTER, PINTEREST, LINKEDIN, INSTAGRAM, and GOODREADS.